Crufro/hyperscape/apps/asset-forge/src/stores/README.md

-# Asset Forge State Management
+# HyperForge State Management

-This directory contains Zustand stores for managing application state in Asset Forge.
+This directory contains Zustand stores for managing application state in HyperForge.

 ## Stores